 3. Have a Movie Marathon

 Hibernate at home and plan a movie marathon.
 Introduce the kids to one of your favorite "oldies," and allow them to choose a flick they love, too.
+You can even check out a winter weather survival kit of movies from the Main, Maumelle, Nixon, Milan, and Terry branches of the library.
 Don't forget the popcorn!
 Or, head to one of the CALS libraries for a free movie showing — some that include a free snack!
-Just type in "movie" as your keyword and search the CALS calendar here.
+Just select "movie" in the "event type" dropdown menu and peruse the CALS calendar here.

 4. Plan a Play Day